 What is backdating?

-The start date of your claim can be backdated for a maximum of:
+Your housing benefit can only be backdated for a maximum of:

 - 1 month if you're working age

 If your benefit is backdated, you usually get a lump sum payment to cover the period before you claimed.

 If you or your partner are pension age

 Your housing benefit is backdated to whichever is the most recent date:

 - 3 months before you applied